Professor Hitoshi Nasu

 Professor of International Law

-Professor Hitoshi Nasu has joined the Exeter Law School in January 2018.
-Prior to his current appointment, he held academic posts at the Australian National University, where he was also Co-Director of the Centre for Military and Security Law and the Australian Network for Japanese Law, and was a visiting research fellow at the Faculty of Law, National University of Singapore.
+Professor Hitoshi Nasu joined the Exeter Law School in January 2018.
+Prior to his current appointment, he held academic posts at the Australian National University, where he was also Co-Director of the Centre for Military and Security Law and the Australian Network for Japanese Law.
+Currently, he is also an adjunct senior fellow of S. Rajaratnam School of International Studies at Nanyang Technological University in Singapore and managing co-director of the Woomera Manual Project on the International Law of Military Space Operations.

-His expertise extends to a wide range of international security law issues including peacekeeping, the protection of civilians in armed conflict, the responsibility to protect, human security, the protection of state secrets on national security grounds, regional security in the Asia-Pacific, disaster relief and management, security institutions and international rule of law, and new technologies and the law of armed conflict, with over 60 scholarly publications.
+He publishes widely iin the field of public internatinoal law, with particular focus on international security law and the law of armed conflict.
+His expertise extends to a wide range of international security law issues, such as collective security, peacekeeping, the protection of civilians in armed conflict, the responsibility to protect, maritime security, cyber security, human security, national security and the protection of state secrets, regional security in the Asia-Pacific, disaster relief and management, security institutions and international rule of law, and new technologies and the law of armed conflict, with over 70 scholarly publications.

 - The Concept of Security in International Law